Code-Institute-Submissions/Stream-3-final/README.md

 #Home Page
 (http://johnarnold-stream3.herokuapp.com/) Offers a vibrant introduction to the website with links into the facilities available to members.

+#Register
+- (https://johnarnold-stream3.herokuapp.com/register/) Users can Register with We Are Social which requires a monthly subscription fee of £2.

+#Profile
+- (https://johnarnold-stream3.herokuapp.com/profile/) - When you register or log in, you are redirected to you profile page

 #About We Are Social
 (http://johnarnold-stream3.herokuapp.com/pages/about/) Gives an overview of the We Are Social Organisation and what a social enterprise is.
 This application uses [Flat Pages] (https://docs.djangoproject.com/en/1.10/ref/contrib/flatpages/) which is HTML content in a database.